Category: acne-prone skincare

 Price: $35-40 | Finish: Matte

-This is my personal favorite, and honestly, it’s a game-changer.
+This is my personal favorite sunscreen for acne-prone skin, and honestly, it’s a game-changer.

 The first time I applied this, I was shocked by how lightweight and matte it felt on my skin.
 It literally feels like you’re wearing a blurring matte primer for makeup on your face, not sunscreen.
 This product delivers zero shine, no greasiness, and no heavy feeling.
 Just a smooth, invisible layer of protection.
 And the best part- the matte feel stays all day.
 Most sunscreens tend to make my skin feel oily and melt off my face in a greasy mess in a couple of hours.
 This sunscreen?
 It truly won’t disappoint.